xmos/lib_sw_pll/doc/rst/sw_pll.rst

 to keep in the lower or upper half of the fractional range.
 However the LUT table is always monotonic and so control instability will not occur for that reason.
 The range of the LUT Software PLL can be seen in the ``lut_dco_range.png`` image.
 It should be a reasonably linear response without significant discontinuities.
-If not, try moving the range towards 0.0 or 1.0 where fewer discontinuities will be observed.
+If discontinuities are seen, try moving the range towards 0.0 or 1.0 where fewer discontinuities may be observed due the step in the fractions.

 Steps to vary the LUT PPM range and frequency step size .......................................................